 My Approach to Custom Freehand Tattooing:

 My specialty, perhaps my forte is Freehand Custom Tattooing.
 Let me explain to you what “freehand” really means, as far as tattooing goes anyway.
 I DO NOT just pick up my tattoo machine and start tattooing!
 (I don’t know of any artist that just “goes for it” there has to be something there before you go to work, whether it’s a painting or a tattoo!)
-I DO draw on you with an ink pen (I use several depending on what we’re doing), Then, and only when we are BOTH happy with what I’ve drawn will we start the tattoo!
+I DO draw on you with an ink pen (I use several depending on what we’re doing).
+Sometimes I will also use stencils of designs I have pre-drawn for you, Then, and only when we are BOTH happy with what I’ve drawn will we start the tattoo!
 Here’s some of the highlights of my process:

 Obviously you’ve already called and made an appointment with me (or one of our counterpersons).
 When you arrive for your appointment we’ll discuss the tattoo.
 Placement, size, subject matter, etc. I might show you some examples, drawings, work I’ve done in the past, just to get a direction of where we want to go with your design, style, etc.